FCF Shoulda Been Stars

-The FCF Shoulda Been Stars (SB Stars) are a professional Indoor Football team of the Fan Controlled Football League.
+The FCF Shoulda Been Stars (SB Stars) are a professional indoor American football team of Fan Controlled Football (FCF).
 They are members of the OG Division and are owned by Druski and the Altered State Machine team, Austin Ekeler, and Rachel Lindsay.

 On March 2, 2022, the FCF announced the team would be disbanded, as Greg Miller left the team due to the league's involvement in cryptocurrency and NFTs.
 They were originally known as the FCF Wild Aces and were rebranded to the FCF Shoulda Been Stars before the start of the 2022 season.

 Team history

 Overview

 On December 2, 2020, The Wild Aces team name and logo were announced, along with three other teams (Glacier Boyz, Beasts, and Zappers).
 On January 14, 2021, all four team uniforms were revealed.
 The Stars have one People's Championship titles when they were the Wild Aces.